github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests.md

 In repositories where {% data variables.product.prodname_code_scanning %} is configured as a pull request check, {% data variables.product.prodname_code_scanning %} checks the code in the pull request.
 By default, this is limited to pull requests that target the default branch, but you can change this configuration within {% data variables.product.prodname_actions %} or in a third-party CI/CD system.
 If merging the changes would introduce new {% data variables.product.prodname_code_scanning %} alerts to the target branch, these are reported as check results in the pull request.
 The alerts are also shown as annotations in the **Files changed** tab of the pull request.
 If you have write permission for the repository, you can see any existing {% data variables.product.prodname_code_scanning %} alerts on the **Security** tab.
 For information about repository alerts, see "[Managing {% data variables.product.prodname_code_scanning %} alerts for your repository](/code-security/secure-coding/managing-code-scanning-alerts-for-your-repository)."

-If your pull request targets a protected branch that uses {% data variables.product.prodname_code_scanning %}, and the repository owner has configured required status checks, then the "{% data variables.product.prodname_code_scanning_capc %} results" check must pass before you can merge the pull request.
+If your pull request targets a protected branch that uses {% data variables.product.prodname_code_scanning %}, and the repository owner has configured required status checks, then the "CodeQL" check must pass before you can merge the pull request.
 For more information, see "[About protected branches](/github/administering-a-repository/about-protected-branches#require-status-checks-before-merging)."

 ## About {% data variables.product.prodname_code_scanning %} as a pull request check